Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 ## Restrictions

-- xApps should not be tested via the Interaction Panel in the Private Beta Release phase.
+- xApps should not be tested via the [Interaction Panel](../tools/interaction-panel/interaction-panel.md) in the Private Beta Release phase.
 The back-submitting of data into the Flow does not work correctly when the Interaction Panel is used.
-- xApps only fully work with Endpoints compatible with the [Inject & Notify API](https://docs.cognigy.com/ai/endpoints/inject-and-notify/#notify-and-inject-in-transformers).

 ## Concepts